Vegetables to Help Your Eyesight Image

 3 Vegetables to Help Your Eyesight

-If you’ve been reading our Rebuild Your Vision articles for a while now, you know that we’re a big promoter of eating well to fuel your eyes.
+Food is our first defense against nearly any ailment.
+That’s especially true for your vision.
 Whether you get your necessary eye nutrients from supplements like our Rebuild Your Vision Ocu-Plus Formula or not, you should definitely incorporate these three vegetables into your weekly menus in order to promote good vision for years to come.
 Eating vegetables to help your eyesight is one of the best ways to get these vitamins into your system.

 Amazingly enough, carrots did not make it on this shortlist of vegetables to help your eyesight.
-While it is true that carrots are full of vitamins that can help your vision, there are other vegetables that offer better sources.
+While it is true that carrots are full of vitamins that can help your vision, other vegetables offer better sources.

 The three vegetables we want to discuss with you today are known for their nutritional values.
 They offer benefits to many parts of your body along with your eyes.
 Adding them to your morning smoothie, lunch salad, or dinner side dish will not only improve the flavor profile of your meal, but also help improve and maintain your vision.